 Don’t Miss Visiting the Town of Fairhope!

 Fairhope is bike-friendly and we can arrange bicycle rentals for your family.
 It’s also sidewalk-friendly and you can easily get to town by walking about a mile south along the Section Street sidewalk.
 And of course you can drive.
 Once you get downtown, there are lots of interesting dining options and cute shops among beds of gorgeous flowers everywhere.
 Looking for something in particular?
 Ask a friendly local.
 Fairhope is one of the fastest growing small towns in AL and in 2018 was named the prettiest small town in AL by Architectural Digest magazine.
-And in 2020 it was named one of The South’s Best Small Towns of 2020 by Southern Living magazine.
+And Fairhope was named one of The South’s Best Small Towns of 2020 by Southern Living magazine.
 We also think it’s the friendliest!

-And you won’t want to miss the famous Fairhope Pier that extends about 1/4 mile out into Mobile Bay.
-It’s called our “unofficial town square” for reason!
+You won’t want to miss the famous Fairhope Pier that extends about 1/4 mile out into Mobile Bay.
+It’s called our “unofficial town square” for a reason!
 You’ll meet locals and tourists enjoying the sights and the sunsets as they stroll along or take their daily power walks.
 Whether you like people-watching, waterfront picnicking, checking out the boats in the marina, or viewing the avid fishermen and the shore birds just waiting to steal their catch, the Fairhope Pier is a local gathering spot like no other.
 For more ideas, check out our ever-growing list of fun things to do in the local area.

 Reunion Time is Finally Here!